aosshome

 Around 10 percent Indians, speak English.
 Even 5%, which is 50 million people, the largest population of English-speakers in the world.
 English is the main vehicle for certain kinds of knowledge, a library language.
 It is the best source of scientific knowledge today.

+English is the lingua franca, or more precisely, the link language of India.
 Indian software developers and programmers, invariable use English in their work.

 Some Interesting Facts